OSGeo/gdal/doc/source/drivers/vector/miramon.rst

       :choices: ENG, CAT, SPA
       :default: ENG

-      If the layer to be opened is multilingual (in fact the *.rel* file), this parameter sets the language to be read.
+      If the layer to be opened is multilingual (in fact, the *.rel* file), this parameter sets the language to be read.